Upgrade from Little Snitch 3

 In the Connection List, there is now an intermediate level when showing connection details for a process: Servers are grouped by domain.
 This makes the second disclosure level clearer and the domain is often all you want to know.

 Network Monitor’s design is now light by default, not dark as in Little Snitch 3.
 If you are used to the dark design and don't want to miss it, choose View > Appearance > Dark in Network Monitor’s main menu.
+This option is only available until macOS High Sierra (10.13), because starting with Mojave (10.14) you can just switch your whole system to dark mode.

 Network Monitor has a Dock icon